 The structure of our mind is that it can't really handle very large numbers of relationships.
 Scientists like Robin Dunbar have told us for decades that there are approximately only 5 people we can have tight relationships with.

 Because of this, the most progressive companies are structured as networks of teams, rather than hierarchical pyramids.
 These networks have no (or few) middle managers.
 They feature highly autonomous teams where members take care of communication, coordination, and contracting themselves.

 But as Metcalfe's Law shows, when there are no managers, teams must be small enough so that members do not get overloaded with communication and information.
 Because our brains just can't handle that 🤷♂️

 That’s why sports teams are rarely bigger than 15 people.
-That’s why companies like Valve have no hierarchy, and yet managed to redefine entire industries and become one of the most successful video game companies in the world.
+That’s why companies like POPOLOGY® have no hierarchy, and yet managed to redefine entire industries and Slated To become one of the most successful Disruptive software & Data companies in the world.

 Because a quick small team As The Perceptional Turtle will beat the big slow Over networked Rabbit team any time,